danhwatson/birdnet_data_process/README.md

 - This script is for converting birdnet output from a bunch of .txt files to .csv format
 - Once in .csv format you can then

-       - Add alpha codes, scientific names, format columns for date and time
+       - Add alpha codes, scientific names
+       - Format columns for date and time
        - filter down to specific sites
        - filter down to specific times
        - filter by confidence score (expanding this out soon)